JS-RML/ddh_hardware/README.md

 # Getting Started

 You have completed the assembly and calibration of the direct-drive gripper.
-To learn about how to use the gripper, lease proceed to the [pyddh repository](https://github.com/HKUST-RML/pyddh) for tutorials and documation.
+To learn about how to use the gripper, lease proceed to the [ddh_software](https://github.com/HKUST-RML/ddh_software) for tutorials and documation.